spotlightpa/poor-richard/content/news/2022-02-28-SPLCOUNTIES28.md

 no-index = false
 published = 2022-02-28T05:00:00-05:00
 slug = "pa-local-health-department-discussions"
+suppress-date = false
 title = "Who makes public health decisions for your community?
-In Pennsylvania, it depends on when you live." topics = ["Health"]
+In Pennsylvania, it depends on where you live." topics = ["Health"]
 +++